 The weekday may look quite different from what you are used to at home.
-Classes begin early in the morning and may be offered into the evening.
-Our program is based on a block scheduling system, in which classes may meet a few times a week for longer periods rather than meeting every day.
-Most students have one or two free periods, which can be used for doing homework during the day.
-Students with very demanding schedules at home may find that they do not have many free periods while on TRY.
+A school day on TRY resembles a university schedule more than a typical high school one.
+Classes begin in the morning and may be offered into the evening, likely with several breaks (free periods) along the way for homework preparation, rest, and time to hang out with friends.
+When the weather is nice, students spend time outside studying together during their down time.
+Students with very demanding schedules at home may find that they do not have as many free periods as their peers.
 The intensive learning program is rounded out with daily Tefillot, evening activities on certain nights, study time, and of course hanging out with friends!

 TRY is a dynamic program including several overnight trips, and the celebration of Israeli and Jewish holidays throughout the semester.
 Therefore, while we do not have many “typical weeks” on our calendar, even an ordinary week on TRY is stimulating and unique.

 Sundays, Mondays, and Wednesdays consist of full school days that include Israel Core Course (ICC) class, Hebrew (two days a week), and academic classes.
 Tuesday and Friday mornings consist of general studies classes on campus.
 Finally, Tuesday afternoons and Thursdays are spent off campus on various tiyulim (excursions) in Jerusalem and beyond.